Callaway Golf Still Looks Far Too Expensive

 Admittedly, Callaway Golf (NYSE:ELY) has executed an impressive turnaround over the past few years.
 The company has made huge market share gains in clubs and golf balls.
 Despite a significant headwind from the stronger dollar, Callaway has managed to improve sales and profits steadily.
-And ELY shares have responded as a result:
+And ELY's shares have responded as a result.

-The plunge in short interest is particularly noteworthy, since there still seems to be a secular short case against the industry as a whole.
+The plunge in short interest is particularly noteworthy since there still seems to be a secular short case against the industry as a whole.
 Yet Callaway's execution of late apparently has led to a conclusion that it's not wise to short good management.

 All that said, the recent gains in ELY - which is up ~25% since early March - seem a bit much.
 The company's Q1 report did beat expectations, and Callaway raised full-year guidance coming out of the quarter.
 But full-year projections still show the same challenges for Callaway going forward that existed heading into the quarter.
-Organic revenue growth is minimal, despite impressive market share gains.
-Margins are coming down year-over-year, and management already has admitted that the low-hanging fruit has been harvested.
+Organic revenue growth is minimal despite impressive market share gains.
+Margins are coming down year over year, and management already has admitted that the low-hanging fruit has been harvested.

 Again, Callaway's execution has been tremendous, and I'm not terribly interested in trying to bet against it with a short.
-But its end markets range from outright bad to maybe OK, and even including its stake in Topgolf ELY trades at over 30x the midpoint of 2017 guidance.
+But its end markets range from outright bad to maybe OK, and even including its stake in Topgolf, ELY trades at over 30x the midpoint of 2017 guidance.
 I still don't see anything close to enough in terms of sales or margin potential to support that valuation.

 Q1 Earnings